Emotional judge sentences Kim Potter to two years in killing of Daunte Wright

 Under Minnesota law, Potter will serve two-thirds of her sentence in prison and the rest under supervised probation.

+In her sentencing, Judge Chu specifically referred to Chauvin case and outlined why Potter’s was different.

+“This is not a cop found guilty of murder for using his knee to pin down a person for 9 1/2 minutes as he gasped for air.
+This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed woman who approached his squad,” Chu said.
+“This is a cop who made a tragic mistake.”

-Speaking after the sentence was delivered, Katie Wright, Daunte’s mother said Potter “murdered my son” and added: “Today the justice system murdered him all over again.”
+Speaking after the sentence was delivered, Katie Wright, Daunte’s mother, said Potter “murdered my son” and added: “Today the justice system murdered him all over again.”

-She had earlier given a tearful statement in which she asked the court to “hold the defendant to the highest accountability.”
+She had earlier given a tearful statement in which she asked the court to “hold the defendant to the highest accountability”.

 “She took a grandson, brother, uncle, cousin, friend.
 She took a son from his father, a son from his mother, but most of all she took a father from his son,” she said.